 - Spirato GHN at 1 to 2 fl oz/100 gal water.
 Use with oils or adjuvants may cause plant damage.
 Group 12 fungicide.
 12-hr reentry.

 - Terraguard SC at 2 to 8 fl oz/100 gal water.
 Group 3 fungicide.
 2-hr reentry.

 - Thiophanate-methyl-based products.
+Higher rates have resulted in better control.
 Group 1 fungicides.
 12-hr reentry.

 - Cleary's 3336 EG at 8 to 16 oz/100 gal water.